High-density quantum sensing with dissipative first order transitions

 where $\gamma$ is the rate of the optical pumping process, which can be controlled by the strength of the green pump laser.
 In all our calculations, we assume the NV centers to be separated by $r = 5\,\mathrm{nm}$, and the optical pumping rate to be $\gamma = 1\,\mathrm{MHz}$.
 Unless we specifically investigate the response to an additional magnetic field, we assume the driving to be on resonance, i.e., $\Delta=0$.

+As in the case of conventional NV sensors \cite{Rondin2014}, the system is read out by the fluorescence signal from the NV centers in the $m_s=1$ state.
+The only difference is that the dynamics of the system does not follow a Ramsey sequence, but is governed by the dissipative many-body dynamics of the quantum master equation.

-\emph{Two-dimensional systems.---} We first turn to the analysis of two-dimensional square lattices where the dipoles are oriented perpendicular to the plane of the system, i.e., the dipole-dipole interaction is always repulsive.
-We also simplify the analysis by considering only interactions between adjacent lattice sites; taking the full long-range tail into account can be expected to slightly modify our results on a quantitative level, but the qualitative findings will remain unchanged.
+\emph{Two-dimensional systems.---} We first turn to the analysis of two-dimensional square lattices where the dipoles are oriented perpendicular to the plane of the system.
+We also simplify the analysis by considering only interactions between adjacent lattice sites; taking the full long-range tail into account only slightly modifies our results on a quantitative level, but the qualitative findings will remain unchanged \footnote{See the Supplemental Material for a numerical investigation of the effects of disorder and the full dipolar interaction, as well as a detailed discussion of the sensitivity of the proposed quantum sensor.}

 As a first step, we investigate the steady state of the quantum master equation based on the variational principle for open quantum systems \cite{Weimer2015}.
-Here, we use product states of the form $\rho = \prod_i \rho_i$ as our variational basis.
+Here, we use product states of the form $\rho = \prod_i \rho_i$ as our variational basis, with $\rho_i$ being the reduced density matrix at site $i$.
 Then, we find a first order transition of the NV magnetization $m = \sum_i (1+\langle\sigma_z^{(i)}\rangle)/(2N)$ in the driving strength $\Omega$, see Fig.~\ref{fig:var2d}.
-This transition appears to be closely related to what has been predicted for dissipative Ising models discussed in the context of Rydberg gases, although the form of the interaction is quite different here.
+This transition appears to be closely related to what has been predicted for dissipative Ising models discussed in the context of Rydberg gases, where the flip-flop term of Eq.~(\ref{eq:V}) is absent \cite{Bernien2017}.
 Crucially, the first order transition can also be triggered by modifying the external magnetic field, allowing to use this transition for the sensing of static fields.